-In our June 23rd Ballina Shire hub, we are delighted to host Karly Nimmo as she unpacks why visibility is important, how we can find our voice and speak up.
+In our November 24th SBW Ballina Chapter Hub, we are delighted to host Karly Nimmo as she unpacks why visibility is important, how we can find our voice and speak up.

-Join us on June 23rd for our monthly hub with our incredibly inspiring Karly Nimmo from Killer Kopy and Karmic Productions as guest speaker.
+Join us on November 24th (new date!) for our monthly hub with our incredibly inspiring Karly Nimmo from Killer Kopy and Karmic Productions as guest speaker.